renode/renode/CONTRIBUTING.rst

 What happens then?

-Your merge request will be reviewed by the Renode team, and potentially a discussion on Github will ensue.
+Your merge request will be reviewed by the Renode team, and potentially a discussion on GitHub will ensue.

 We might ask you to do some fixes or write a test for your change, but this is only meant to keep code quality high(er).